Canon 200D vs G3X

 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 The G3X is a recent model that features in the current product line-up of Canon.
 In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 200D vs G3X

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon G3 X?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.